 The only fields in production in the Barents Sea are Snøhvit and Goliat, which came on stream in 2007 and 2016, respectively.
 The Johan Castberg field is under development.
 Gas from Snøhvit is transported by pipeline to the Melkøya onshore facility, where it is processed and cooled down to produce liquefied natural gas (LNG), which is delivered to the markets on special LNG vessels.
-Produced oil and gas from Goliat are transported onto a Floating Production Storage & Offloading (FPSO), where the oil is processed, stabilised and stored for further export in tankers, while the gas is reinjected into the reservoir.
+Produced oil and gas from Goliat are transported onto a Floating Production Storage & Offloading (FPSO) unit, where the oil is processed, stabilised and stored for further export in tankers.
+The gas from Goliat is reinjected into the reservoir.

 Most of the Barents Sea is considered to be a frontier petroleum province, even though there have been exploration activities here for more than 30 years, and the first discovery was made in the early 1980s.
 It is estimated that approximately half of the undiscovered resources on the Norwegian continental shelf are in the Barents Sea.